 - Wash hands often with soap and water for 20 seconds after using the bathroom, before eating, blowing your nose, coughing, or sneezing

-If you have traveled to one of the areas of concern, or have had close contact to an individual who has been tested positive for COVID-19, and have cough, fever, or shortness of breath call your Center and tell them of your concern.
+If you believe that you may have been exposed to COVID-19 , or have had close contact to an individual who has been tested positive for COVID-19, and have cough, fever, or shortness of breath call your Center and tell them of your concern.
 You will be advised about next steps to take.

 If advised to stay home:

 - Stay in the home unless you require medical attention and stay away from others in your household.

 - Sick individuals should use a separate bedroom where they can recover without sharing immediate space with others.

 - Have adequate access to food and other necessities.